provenance-io/provenance/x/marker/spec/10_governance.md

 This request is expected to fail if:
 - The governance proposal format (title, description, etc) is invalid
+- Marker does not allow governance control (`AllowGovernanceControl`)
+- The requested status is invalid
+- The new status is not a valid transition from the current status
+- For destroyed markers
+  - The supply of the marker is greater than zero and the amount held by the marker account does not equal this value resulting in the failure to burn all remaining supply.

 ## WithdrawEscrow Proposal
 WithdrawEscrowProposal defines a governance proposal to withdraw escrow coins from a marker